runekrauss/freddy/README.md

 [boost::unordered library](https://boost.org/doc/libs) that offers a catalog of hash containers for top performance.
-If this dependency cannot be found, it is downloaded from an [external repository](https://github.com/MikePopoloski/boost_unordered) at configure time and identified targets will be automatically added to the build system.
+If this dependency cannot be found, it is downloaded from an [external repository](https://github.com/MikePopoloski/boost_unordered) at configure time and identified targets will be added to the build system.

 ### :computer: Usage